Skip to content

 • ITU-T K.117 (2016): “Common-mode (CM): A signal or disturbance appearing equally and in phase on two or more conductors with respect to a reference point.”

-In short: genuine common-mode requires a defined external reference.
+In short: the strict definition of common-mode requires a defined external reference.

-On transmit, the antenna system is a closed differential circuit.
-RF current leaves the source, flows through one path, and returns through the other, obeying Kirchhoff’s law.
-There is no third reference for the intended signal itself.
+On transmit, the intended antenna system is a differential RF circuit.
+RF current leaves the source, flows through one path, and returns through another.
+In a perfect transmission line, the current on one conductor is canceled locally by an equal and opposite current on the other conductor.
+The line does not radiate significantly because the external fields largely cancel.

 Receive vs. Transmit Reality

-Receive: The receiver and cable typically reference the station chassis/earth.
-Ambient electric fields couple equally onto both conductors → a textbook common-mode noise situation.
-A good choke reduces that noise current.
+Receive: The receiver and cable often reference station chassis, earth, nearby wiring, or the local environment.
+Ambient electric fields can couple onto the feedline and station wiring as a true common-mode noise problem.
+A good choke reduces that unwanted current before it reaches the receiver input.

 Why the Term Got Abused

-Both problems (shield radiation on TX and noise pickup on RX) often improve with the same remedy: a choke.
+Both problems — shield radiation on transmit and noise pickup on receive — often improve with the same remedy: a choke.
 Over time, “common-mode” became shorthand for “any unwanted current on the outside of a cable.”
-That simplification helps teaching but blurs the physics and leads to design myths.
+That simplification helps teaching, but it can also blur the physics and lead to design myths.

 Field Perspective